Shiawaseu/rolimons/README.md

 </p>

 # Rolimons
-- A High-level API Wrapper for Rolimons
+- API-Wrapper for the [Rolimons] website

-# Docs are available [here](https://shiawase.gitbook.io/rolimons-api-wrapper-docs/) or visit `docs` in here.
+# Docs are available [here](https://shiawase.gitbook.io/rolimons-api-wrapper-docs/) or visit `docs` in the root of this repository.
-- If you want to contribute to docs [here](https://app.gitbook.com/invite/T0ZEwIdQo6bvNx27b3IB/cQ8kSe0SIXzmoVb0zsx0)

 ## Installation
 ```